mishra-amrit/functions-engine/README.md

 Written in Go

 Note: Currently it supports only Java apps, future releases will also support Node.js & Go.
 Java apps should be uploaded as a jar, for apps built using Node.js, Go should be uploaded as zip/archives.

-<b>Build the project :</b>
+# Build the project

     cd $PROJECT_HOME/engine
     "./build.sh"